DRIVENpol/enforced_royalties/README.md

 - Royalties are set to 5% by default but can be modified during deployment
 - Transfer security is implemented using OpenSea's validator
 - For testing, use BuildBear's forked Ethereum network to avoid using real ETH
+- The interaction script now includes built-in royalty verification
+- All transactions and balances are logged for easy tracking